HeroGamers/HeroGamers/README.md

 Or, that's at least what I'm called by most of those that I've met throughout the years online!
 My real name is Marcus, and I currently live in Denmark, where I'm studying [Software Technology](https://www.dtu.dk/english/education/bachelor-beng-and-bsc-/beng/software-technology) at the [Technical University of Denmark](https://www.dtu.dk/english).
 Currently I'm planning on going for the MSc programme in Computer Science and Engineering.

-I spend most of my time in school or working, but whenever I have some extra time on my hands, I use it to chill with some side-projects, gaming with friends or just browsning the World Wide Web!
+I spend most of my time in school or working, but whenever I have some extra time on my hands, I use it to chill with some side-projects, chatting with friends or just browsing the World Wide Web!

 <!-- Socials -->
 ### 🌍 Social Media